A beginner's guide to starting RC Drifting (Ver. 2026)

 Ready-To-Run

-Based off the Rookie Drift RD1.0 chassis kit.
-Comes with brushed motor/ESC, basic gyro, analog servo, transmitter, NiMh battery and charger and pre-painted A90 Supra or GR86 body with body posts included.
-Throw 4 AA batteries in your remote, charge up the included battery and go making this a true Ready-To-Run package!
-Based off the YD-2 platform with wide aftermarket support, good parts availability which offers a lot of room to grow with the chassis and a great put of the box alignment.
+Based on the Rookie Drift RD2.0 chassis kit.
+Comes with brushed motor/ESC, basic gyro, analog servo, transmitter, NiMh battery, USB charger and pre-painted A90 Supra, GR86 or Fairlady Z body with body posts included.
+Throw 4 AA batteries in your remote, charge up the included battery and go, making this a true Ready-To-Run package!
+Wide aftermarket support, good parts availability which offers a lot of room to grow with the chassis and a great out of the box alignment.
 Features plastic non-oil filled shocks and an open oil filled gear differential.

 RMX 2.5 RTR

-This highly successful RTR, comes with a wide variety of high quality pre-painted Tamiya/MST body shells without pre-drilled body post holes that are ready for stealth body mounting systems, comes in brushed/brushless motor variants, analog servo and basic transmitter, newer RTR kits feature the MGX gyro (better than older LSDX), 2.5 features updated better transmission gears over the 2.0s along with inline servo and factory included rear ESC mount for more rear weight and more rear traction, oil-filled shocks, locked spool differential and a good out of the box alignment.
-RMX upgrades and replacements seem harder to find than Yokomo variants, battery and charger not included which leads to an added starting cost but leaves an opportunity to go with a quality LiPo right from the start.
+This highly successful RTR comes with a wide variety of high quality pre-painted MST body shells without pre-drilled body post holes that are ready for stealth body mounting systems.
+Available in brushed/brushless motor variants, analog metal geared servo with a basic transmitter.
+Newer RTR kits feature the MGX gyro (better than older LSDX), 2.5 features updated better transmission gears over the 2.0s along with inline servo and factory included rear ESC mount for more rear weight and more rear traction, oil-filled shocks, locked spool differential and a good out of the box alignment.
+RMX upgrades and replacements seem harder to find than Yokomo variants, battery and charger not included which leads to added starting cost but leaves an opportunity to go with a quality LiPo and charger right from the start.

 Team Associated DC10 RTR - $430/$490

 Team Associated’s entry into the RWD drift ready to run market.
-Based on the carbon/aluminum DC10 competition chassis kit with parts changed to FRP and plastic such as the chassis plates, oil filled shocks and knuckles.
-Brushless Reedy ESC and motor, servo and gyro.
+Based on the carbon/aluminum DC10 competition chassis kit with parts changed to FRP and plastic such as the chassis plates, oil filled shocks and knuckles, brushless Reedy ESC and motor, servo and gyro.
 Lacking some of the included spare parts to covert to high motor/rear battery layout, out of the box alignment leaves a bit to be desired.
-Comes with pre-painted blue Hoonicorn body and either no battery/charger or included Lipo and Lipo charger bundle.
+Comes with pre-painted blue Hoonicorn body with body posts and either a no battery/charger or included Lipo and Lipo charger bundle.

 One of the first U.S. based RC brands to step into the RWD RC drifting market.
-Comes with one of two different color Nissan-inspired unlicensed bodies with a proprietary stealth mounting system, brushless motor, digital servo, drift specific gyro and basic transmitter.
+Comes with one of two different color Nissan-inspired unlicensed bodies with a proprietary magnetic stealth body mounting system, brushless motor, digital servo, drift specific gyro and basic transmitter.
 Battery and charger not included which leads to an added starting cost but leaves an opportunity to go with a quality LiPo right from the start.
-Some Yokomo/Reve D compatibility but limited Redcat aftermarket part support can lead users to some retrofitting which can cause issues in chassis performance.
+Some Yokomo/Reve D parts compatibility with limited Redcat aftermarket part support.

 Traxxas 4-Tec Drift RWD RTR - $330

 Traxxas' first venture into RWD RC drifting.
-Based on the 4-Tec AWD chassis with RWD specific front end components, comes with licensed Ford Mustang bodies in 6 different colors with a proprietary clipless body mounting system, brushed motor, digital servo and a basic transmitter.
-Controlled through the Traxxas Stability Management system which can provide assistance to beginner drivers.
-No battery or charger included (Reccommend Traxxas-specific 2-cell battery and charger) Limited 60 degree steering angle out of the box compared to most other RWD drift chassis.
-Traxxas' limited knowledge of RWD drifting may be the car's downfall
+Based on the 4-Tec AWD chassis with RWD specific front end components, comes with licensed Ford Mustang or Nissan 240SX bodies in different colors with a proprietary clipless body mounting system for a clean look, brushed motor, digital servo and a basic transmitter.
+Controlled through the Traxxas Stability Management system phone app which can provide assistance to beginner drivers.
+No battery or charger included (Recommended Traxxas-specific 2-cell battery and charger) Limited 60 degree steering angle out of the box compared to most other RWD drift chassis.
+Traxxas' limited knowledge of RWD drifting may be the car's downfall but makes for a fun car you can feel easy about beating up.

 Chassis Kits